Traveling to China

 Language Assistance

-'Translate' apps offered by Google, Apple, DeepL, and Yandex are readily available for download in both the Apple and Android app stores.
-These can significantly aid in verbal communication and text translation via camera.
-Prior to your journey, it is highly recommended to download both the input and output language packs for offline usage.
-For added reliability, consider downloading more than one translation application.
-Additionally, numerous travel e-books provide sections dedicated to common phrases and words.
+Translation apps from Apple, DeepL, Google, Microsoft, and Yandex, available in both Apple and Android app stores, are excellent tools for aiding verbal communication and can do text translation via camera.
+It is highly recommended to download both input and output language packs for offline use prior to your journey.
+For added reliability, consider downloading multiple translation applications.
+Additionally, many travel e-books include sections on common phrases and words, and the Microsoft Translator app offers a free phrasebook feature which is accessible via Settings (gear icon) and selecting "Phrasebook".

 Public Transport